-To: The Corporation of Derby College and the Department for Education acting through the Education and Skills Funding Agency
+To: The corporation of Derby College and Secretary of State for Education, acting through Education and Skills Funding Agency (ESFA)

-In accordance with the terms of our engagement letter dated 18 August 2017 and further to the requirements of the financial memorandum with the Education and Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Derby College ("the College") during the period 1 August 2016 to 31 July 2017 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 18 August 2017 and further to the requirements and conditions of funding in ESFA's grant funding agreements and contracts we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Derby College during the period 1 August 2017 to 31 July 2018 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice issued by the Education and Skills Funding Agency.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Education and Skills Funding Agency has other assurance arrangements in place.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice (the Code) issued by ESFA.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record returns, for which ESFA has other assurance arrangements in place.

-This report is made solely to the Corporation of the College and the Education and Skills Funding Agency in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Corporation of the College and the Education and Skills Funding Agency and those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of the College and the Education and Skills Funding Agency for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the corporation of Derby College and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Derby College and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Derby College and ESFA for our work, for this report, or for the conclusion we have formed.